B-Tarik/fcc-projects_Build-a-Drum-Machine/README.md

 ### About the project

 it's a freecodecamp project in the "Front End Libraries Projects" module, you have to build a drum machine that can be triggered either by mouse or keyboard.

+bonus*:
+- created an SVG
+- SVG animation

 ### Tools used